 Steps You Can Take to Ensure Your Loved One Stays Home

-The first step in providing effective transitional home care is to secure a copy of your loved one's medical care records from their stay in the hospital.
+The first step in providing effective care at home is to secure a copy of your loved one's medical care records from their stay in the hospital.
 These records contain vital information regarding the treatments received during their stay and what services will be needed after they return home.
 You will need this information should the need arise where you have to contact their doctor.

 There Are No Wrong Questions